Does Takis expire? Takis are rolled corn tortilla chips known for their intense, spicy taste.

 But if they have been opened, the taste and crunchiness will depend on how much time has passed and how much moisture got into the package.

-Yes, it is definitely safe to eat expired takis if they have been kept cold or at room temperature for more than one month.
+Yes, it is safe to eat expired takis if they have been kept cold or at room temperature for not more than one week.

-However, if the package has bulged, leaking or if they are rubbery and don’t smell right do not eat them.
+However, if the package has bulged, or leaked, or if they are rubbery and doesn’t smell right do not eat it.

 How Many Takis Should I Eat A Day?